litoarias/marvel-app/README.md

 export MARVEL_PRIVATE_API_KEY=YOUR_PRIVATE_API_KEY
 ```

-Before compile Swift files, Sourcery will generate a configuration file with these credentials
+Before compiling Swift files, Sourcery will generate a configuration file with these credentials, first, you must delete the current file on Xcode (the file with a red name), drag & drop from finder the new generated file.